 When it comes to establishing your own brand and identity a lot more work is involved than you may think.
 Proper planning is crucial to establishing your image and message across all aspects of your business, purpose, or organization.

-This post is Part 1 of a two part feature explaining the ins and outs of both branding and identity.
-I will go into detail of what each are, how you use them, and how they can make the biggest difference in your professional work.
+This post is Part 1 of a two-part feature explaining the ins and outs of both branding and identity.
+I will go into detail of what each is, how you use them, and how they can make the biggest difference in your professional work.

 What is a brand exactly?